About

 Youth Program Coordinator Assistant: CJ Upchurch

 CJ has been very involved with volleyball for many years as a player, team manager, student-assistant, and now as a coach.
 CJ has contributed tremendously in many different roles, as a student-assistant at Gallaudet University from 2017-2021, during that time span he coordinated Gallaudet Volleyball clinic in the summer of 2019, he assisted with the Deaf Elite Volleyball Camp in 2019, he was a team manager for USADVB women’s indoor team from 2019-2021 and earned Gold at PANAM Games in 2019.
-He now serves as an assistant coach at Texas School for the Deaf.
+He now serves as an assistant coach for the high school volleyball team at Texas School for the Deaf (TSD) in 2022 and 2023 and is currently the head coach of the varsity volleyball team at TSD.
 CJ knows how to bring high-level volleyball to the youth program for our future athletes.
 He looks forward to serving different athletes around the nation both on the court and outside on the beach to create a premier volleyball experience for our youth athletes.

 Public Relations Coordinator: Emma Giuntoli